Hill11235/Diss-GwentBalancer/README.md

 * Fog - strength of both players ranged cards set to one.
 * Rain - strength of both players siege cards set to one.
 * Clear weather - clears any weather effects on board.

+Start with 10 cards and get to mulligan up to 2